Simucube/simucube-docs.github.io/docs/ActivePedal/Software/Pedal feel.md

 - Logarithmic B
 - Logarithmic C

+### 6 — End stop feeling

+These options change how the pedal handles reaching either end of movement range.
+Soft feeling will try to limit movement smoothly and not stop pedal as abruptly as the other options.
+It is also most quiet option.
+Hard end stop feeling will stop the pedal more precisely and quickly to the configured limits.

 ## Passive effects

 Passive effects mean the effects which modify how the pedal feel.
 These are not game effects and therefore work in all cases.

-### 6 — Damping
+### 7 — Damping

 Damping removes the "springiness" from the pedal feel by resisting fast changes in velocity.

-### 7- Friction
+### 8 — Friction

 Friction gives "sticky" feel when pedal starts moving.
 The strength means how much friction feel there is.
 This passive effect is usually used in throttle.

-## 8 — Import
+## 9 — Import

 Pedal feel from an existing profile can be imported from a "hamburger" menu which is at the top right corner of the Pedal feel -section.
-By importing feel from profile; the travel, maximum force, force curve, preload, damping and simulaton input mapping will change.
+By importing feel from profile; the travel, maximum force, force curve, preload, damping and simulation input mapping will change.